ysfelhamri/Snoopy/README.md

 The focal points while creating this are :

 1. Have a play area surronded by borders.
-2. Have a player character that can move in all four directions of the play area.
+2. Have a player character that can move in all the four directions of the play area.
 3. Have collectibles in form of birds.
 4. Have a ball enemy that moves in diagonals pseudo-randomly but has collision physics.
 5. Have impassable obstacles and special blocks.